namrata-simha/Slug-MovieBot/README.md

 Note: .trectext files must be unix format (you can use sublime to save the trectext file to UTF-8 format).

 >5.
+Install IMDbPY python package:

+pip install imdbpy

+This will install the imdb python package that allows the code to fetch the factual response to each question in real time.

+>6.
 Stanford coreNLP:

 Download Stanford coreNLP and change its folder name to stanford.
 Copy this folder to the Slug-MovieBot directory.

->6.
+>7.
 LanguageTool Grammar-check:

 Install LanguageTool (https://www.languagetool.org/) and install the grammar-check package (https://pypi.python.org/pypi/grammar-check/1.3.1):